 I considered it.

 That’s when something weird happened.
-When I was about five yards behind her, panting like a hound, she heard me and turned round with such a look of fear upon her face as I won’t forget.
+When I was about five yards behind her, panting like a dog, she heard me and turned around with such a look of fear upon her face I’ll never forget.
 It scared the heck out of me, seeing her face tightened into that silent, wide-eyed scream.

 When she saw who I was, she looked with embarrassment at her feet.

 “I’m sorry,” I said.
 “I didn’t mean to startle you.”